SolaceDev/solace-dev-codelabs/markdown/exploring-solace-native-apis/exploring-solace-native-apis.md

 Now we need to connect.
 The connection details are filled in, which makes things easy, so just go to the **Subscriber** and click the "Connect" button.

-Positive
+> aside positive
-: If you're using Docker, you may not connect.
+> If you're using Docker, you may not connect.
 This is because the default docker compose yaml doesn't expose the port Try-Me uses.
 Simply stop the containerand edit the .yml file.
 Fine the Port Mappings section, and uncomment the line below "#Web transport"

         #Port Mappings:  Ports are mapped straight through from host to
     #container.
 This may result in port collisions on commonly used